guswhitten/EmbeddedSystems/README.md

     -06Photocell.c
-        This code captures the sensor analog data from a PCB-mounted photoresistor Displays the live data to the Terminal, or optionally, a graph.
+        This code captures the sensor analog data from a PCB-mounted photoresistor Then configures the MSP's Analog-to-Digital Conversion (ADC) module to convert to digital data.
+        Displays the digital data live to the Terminal, or a graph through UART

     -06Photocell&Potentiometer.c
-        This code captures the sensor analog data from both a PCB-mounted photoresistor & a potentiometer Displays the live data to the Terminal, or optionally, a graph.
+        This code captures the sensor analog data from both a PCB-mounted photoresistor & a potentiometer Then configures the MSP's Analog-to-Digital Conversion (ADC) module to convert both to digital data.
+        Displays the digital data live to the Terminal or a graph through UART